 Unplug To Reconnect

-A recent study suggested that Canadians are spending a lot of their waking time online, reaching upwards of 75 hours a month1.
-And for the average American, when you factor in watching TV, listening to the radio and using smartphones or other electronic devices, that number soars to 11 hours per day2.
+A recent study suggested that Canadians are spending a lot of their waking time online, reaching upwards of 75 hours a month.
+And for the average American, when you factor in watching TV, listening to the radio and using smartphones or other electronic devices, that number soars to 11 hours per day 1.
 And in Asian countries such as China, rehabilitation camps are popping up to help deal with its growing internet addiction problem.

 And while we all know it’s not realistic in today’s society to expect people to just ‘turn off’, scaling back the amount of time spent online has its clear benefits: